soundpress/RulesOfNYC/docs/c30/index.rst

 Terms and conditions.
 "Terms and conditions" means conditions of employment, including but not limited to hiring, termination, transfers, promotions, privileges, compensation, benefits, professional development and training opportunities, and job duties.

 Trade secret.
 “Trade secret” means information that: (i) derives significant independent economic value, actual or potential, from not being generally known to, and not being readily ascertainable by proper means by other persons who can obtain economic value from its disclosure or use; (ii) is the subject of efforts that are reasonable under the circumstances to maintain its secrecy, both within the workplace and in the public; and (iii) can reasonably be said to be the end product of significant innovation.
 The term “trade secret” does not include general proprietary company information such as the information contained in handbooks and policies.
 The term “regular access to trade secrets” does not include access to or the use of client, customer, or mailing lists or other information regularly collected in the course of business.
 In considering whether information constitutes a trade secret for the purposes of an exemption under Section 8-107(24)(b)(2)(E) of the administrative code, the Commission will consider various factors, including: (1) efforts made by the employer to protect and develop such information for the purpose of increasing competitive advantage; (2) whether the information was regularly shared with entry level and non-salaried employees and supervisors or managers of such employees; (3) what efforts would be required to replicate such information by someone knowledgeable within the field; (4) the value of the information to competitors; and (5) the amount of money and effort expended by the employer to develop the information.

+Transgender.
+“Transgender” – sometimes shortened to “trans” – is a term used to describe a person whose gender identity does not conform with the sex assigned at birth.